woodpecker-ci/helm/README.md

 - [(agent)](./charts/woodpecker/charts/agent/README.md)

 > [!NOTE]
-> You only need the `woodpecker` chart if you want to install a functional instance of Woodpecker.
+> If you want to install a functional instance of Woodpecker, you only need the `woodpecker` chart.
 > The `server` and `agent` charts are used as sub-charts by the `woodpecker` umbrella chart.
 > They can be used independently but this is usually not needed.